 Create a welcome sign for your state!
 Explore the symbols and unique qualities of your state and design a shiny sign to welcome visitors as they cross over the border.

 One of the great things about living in the United States is the vast array of landscapes, wildlife, environments and cultures that make up the country.
 Each state has its own unique qualities that make it different from any other state.
-What are some features in their home states that make them unique.
+Students identify some features in their home states that make them unique.
 Create a list of students contributions on a classroom white board using Crayola Dry Erase Markers.

-Break into small groups and research to find more information about the state in which you live.
+Organize students into small groups.
+Challenge students to research more information about the state in which they live.
 What’s the state bird?
 Is there an official color of your state?
 Does your state have a nickname or slogan?
 How did the name originate?

-Show how proud you are to live in your state by designing a Welcome Sign for visitors.
-Using Crayola® Metallic Colored Pencils, write the name of your state on a piece of white paper in large letters.
-Be creative!
-Try drawing the letters in block style and filling each letter with small pictures or designs representative of the state.
+Students show how proud they are to live in their home state by designing a Welcome Sign for visitors.
+Using Crayola® Metallic Colored Pencils, children write the name of your state on a piece of white paper in large letters.
+Encourage students to be creative!

-Suggest to groups that they feature some of the fun facts you’ve found that makes your state unique.
-Surround the state’s name with symbolic illustrations so visitors can easily see what makes your state special.
-Fill your drawings with bright, shiny Crayola® Metallic FX Crayons!
+Suggest to groups that they feature some of the researched fun facts that makes the state unique.
+Surround the state’s name with symbolic illustrations so visitors can easily see what makes the state special.
+Fill drawings with bright, shiny Crayola® Metallic FX Crayons!

-Provide students with the opportunity to share their signs with the class and discuss how the symbols you incorporated into your drawing represent the state.
+Provide students with the opportunity to share their signs with the class and discuss how the symbols incorporated into the drawing represent the state.

 Display the 7 principles of Kwanzaa in a one-of-a-kind accordion window book.